 The interior of the Restaurant Dejvická 34 is decorated in Mediterranean style, in the summer there is an open garden and the interior spaces on the street level are complemented by spaces in the basement.

-In November 2021, the restaurant received the Michelin Bib award for exceptional value for money.
+The establishment is one of the Michelin restaurants in the Czech Republic – in November 2021 it received the Michelin Bib award for exceptional value for money.
 A three-course lunch menu can be bought here for CZK 495 (21 EUR), two courses (starter and main course or main course and dessert) cost CZK 395 (16,50 EUR) and a separate main course costs CZK 295 (12,30 EUR).
 If you have a carve for top Italian cuisine, I definitely recommend a visit.

 More information can be found by clicking on the link on the map: